NethServer/ns8-core/doc/installation.md

 ### VPN

-Each node is connected to the master node using WireGuard VPN in a star network topology.
+Each node is connected to the leader node using WireGuard VPN in a star network topology.
-After the installation, the server will be configured as master node.

-The VPN uses a `/24` private network, default is `10.5.4.2.0/24`.
+The VPN uses private network, default is `10.5.4.2.0/24`.
-The first node will be the master and has the default IP address set to `10.5.4.1`.
+The leader node gets the first IP address, by default `10.5.4.1`.
-All other worker nodes will have IP address like `10.5.4.2`, `10.5.4.3`, etc.
+Worker nodes will have IP address like `10.5.4.2`, `10.5.4.3`, etc.

 ## Applications installation